yuens1002/wats1020-flickr-search/README.md

 * Create an event handler that will accept user input through the provided form and turn that input into a request to the [Flickr API](https://www.flickr.com/services/api/).
 * Display the images returned from the Flickr API as a grid on the page (or in a suitably appealing arrangement that matches your creative ambition).
-* Allow users to click to view the image larger in a modal window.
-The larger display should show the following info:
+* Display the following info around the images your script finds:
     * title
     * date_taken
     * description